SHARE

 3.9/5

-The sqlmap tool qualifies for a position on this list, with an extremely focused but capable database vulnerability scanning tool.
-Although limited in scope, database testing tends to be a critical component in ecommerce, card payments, and other financial services that require heavy compliance and security testing.
-This tool requires programming and database experience to use, but provides powerful capabilities to test for common database problems.
+The sqlmap tool is a focused but capable database vulnerability scanning option.
+Although limited in scope, database testing is a critical component in e-commerce, card payments, and other financial services that require heavy compliance and security testing.
+This tool involves programming and database experience to use, but provides powerful capabilities for testing common database problems.

 Pros